gpropf/clarity/README.md

 ### Clarity Demo Apps ###

 I've also created a completely separate repo called [clarity-apps](https://github.com/gpropf/clarity-apps) that contains some Clarity demo apps.
 Actually, there's not much there yet so right now this is just intended as a sanity check to make sure that people can actually create apps **outside** this repository.
 We want it to be straightforward to make a Clarity app without getting a console window full of angry red 404 messages, compilation errors, and runtime exceptions caused by hidden assumptions about file paths and other Clarity internals.

-This repo is a good place to start making your own Clarity app by just copying and then gutting one of the demo apps and putting your own content in.
-It also already contains an example of a complex control in the form of `BeakerNode`, which will be the central control in the _Pixel Reactor_ demo.
+This repo should be a good place to start making your own Clarity app by just copying and then gutting one of the demo apps and putting your own content in.
+It also already contains an example of a complex control in the form of `BeakerNode` in the _Pixel Reactor_ demo.
+As of right now (11-22-2022) The `BeakerNode` control is not working due to some issues connecting the `Beaker` class and the associated `BeakerNode` class.

 ## Design ##